-The Committee agreed the measure continues to demonstrate a high degree of reliability.
-They noted that the measure's construction and calculation logic and testing results remain strong, and that the measure is in widespread use.
+The Committee agreed that the measure continues to demonstrate a high degree of reliability.
+It noted that the measure's construction and calculation logic and testing results remain strong.
 For this maintenance submission, the developer summarized updated validity testing conducted using provider data from 2014 and 2015.
 The Committee asked for clarification of how price is included and how different payment models are handled in the measure.
-The developer clarified that #1604 is a total cost measure that includes the plan liability plus the member liability.
+The developer clarified that NQF #1604 is a total cost measure that includes the plan liability plus the member liability.
 The measure user can select the payment system (e.g., fee-for-service or DRG-based payment).
-Ultimately, the Committee agreed the measure met the Scientific Acceptability criterion.
+Ultimately, the Committee agreed that the measure met the Scientific Acceptability criterion.

 The Committee agreed that the measure is feasible and usable acknowledging the widespread use of this measure in public reporting programs, payment programs, and quality improvement programs.
-The Committee agreed measure #1604 met the criteria, and recommended it for continued endorsement.
+The Committee agreed that measure #1604 met the criteria and recommended it for continued endorsement.
+The CSAC ratified this endorsement.

-2158: Medicare Spending Per Beneficiary (MSPB) - Hospital (Acumen, LLC/Centers for Medicare & Medicaid Services): Recommended periods immediately prior to, during, and following a patient's hospital stay.
+2158 Medicare Spending Per Beneficiary (MSPB) - Hospital (Acumen, LLC/Centers for Medicare & Medicaid Services): Endorsed

+Description: The Medicare Spending Per Beneficiary (MSPB) - Hospital measure evaluates hospitals' riskadjusted episode costs relative to the risk-adjusted episode costs of the national median hospital.
+Specifically, the MSPB-Hospital measure assesses the cost to Medicare for services performed by hospitals and other healthcare providers during an MSPB-Hospital episode, which is comprised of the periods immediately prior to, during, and following a patient's hospital stay.
 The MSPB-Hospital measure is not condition specific and uses standardized prices when measuring costs.
-Beneficiary populations eligible for the MSPB-Hospital calculation include Medicare beneficiaries enrolled in Medicare Parts A and B who were discharged from short-term acute Inpatient Prospective Payment System (IPPS) hospitals during the period of performance.; Measure Type: Cost/Resource Use; Level of Analysis: Facility; Setting of Care: Hospital: Acute Care Facility; Data Source: Claims (Only), Other
+Beneficiary populations eligible for the MSPB-Hospital calculation include Medicare beneficiaries enrolled in Medicare Parts A and B who were discharged from short-term acute Inpatient Prospective Payment System (IPPS) hospitals during the period of performance.
+Measure Type: Cost/Resource Use; Level of Analysis: Facility; Setting of Care: Hospital : Acute Care Facility; Data Source: Claims (Only), Other